wearedevx/keystone/keystone-cli/README.md

   EMAILS  Emails for invitations to be sent

 OPTIONS
-  -p, --project=project                Set the project -r, --role=reader|contributor|admin  [default: reader] Assigns a role --accept                             Accept an invitation --check                              Check your pending invitations --removal                            Deletes an invitation
+  -c, --config=config                  Set the path to the blockstack session file -p, --project=project                Set the project -r, --role=reader|contributor|admin  [default: reader] Assigns a role --check                              Check your pending invitations --removal                            Deletes an invitation

 DESCRIPTION
   By default, people you invite are readers.
   You can change the role set by using the role flag.
 You have 3 choices:
   - reader: can only read files from the project.
   - contributor: can read, write and add new files to the project